 The sturdier the box the better!
 Cut a decent size rectangle- about 10 inches by 14 inches or larger works well.
 Simply wrap a strand of lights around the cardboard for tangle free storage.
 The wrapped lights fit in a storage bin.

-4. Make sure your wrapping paper and wrapping supplies aren’t damaged in storage.
+4. Make sure your wrapping paper isn't damaged in storage.

-5. Prevent your wreath from getting dusty and flat and store it in the 24″ Snaplock Wreath Storage Box.
+5. Prevent your wreaths from getting dusty and flat and store them sturdy wreath storage boxes.

-The Snaplock Wreath Storage Box keeps your favorite wreath in pristine shape for next Christmas.
+The IRIS USA, Inc. 24″ Wreath Storage Box keeps your favorite wreath in pristine shape for next Christmas.
 The box is designed to be stored in an upright position.
 This feature makes it a great space saver!
 Of course, it is also made in the USA.

 Do you have holiday decoration storage tips to share or a favorite American made storage container?
 Let us know in the comments!